Sales data analysis

 Keep an eye on all the details with Tableau

 Analyzing data in sales can be a challenging task.
 A large and internationally active retail company serves as an example.
 With several thousand branches and tens of thousands of products in each of these branches, it records a huge volume of data.
-Sales, product and store data is recorded and stored.
-If the company relies on intelligent visualization of the data, it can react "just in time" to country-specific trends by evaluating customer experiences and quickly improving product availability and quality.
+Sales, product and branch data is collected and stored.
+If the company relies on an intelligent visualization of the data, it can react “just in time” to country-specific trends by evaluating customer experiences and rapidly improving the availability and quality of the products.

-Providing the right people with the right information at the right time and in the right place is an enormous challenge for a company's sales department.
-Being able to analyze and manage all sales activities at a glance and to provide all the necessary key operating figures requires an intelligent and versatile compatible software solution.
-This is the only way to ensure that a sales team achieves top performance, that sales quality is maximized and that adjustments to changing sales structures can be made flexibly at any time.
+Providing the right people with the right information at the right time and in a specific location is a huge challenge for selling a company.
+Being able to analyze and manage all sales activities at a glance and to be able to provide all necessary operating figures up to date requires a intelligent and versatile compatible software solution.
+It is the only way to ensure that a sales team performs at its best, that sales quality is maximum and that adaptations to changing sales structures are flexible at any time.

 Tableau in sales

-Tableau maps every stage of the sales process, from customer acquisition to territory analysis and sales coverage.
+tableau covers every stage of the sales process, from customer acquisition to area analysis and sales coverage.
 The software makes it possible to control and positively influence the process.
-With user-defined analysis dashboards and special sales dashboards, automatic visualizations can be created in fractions of a second, even for inexperienced users, and accessed from any browser or tablet.
-The display of different views makes it possible to take a look at the global sales view as well as drill down to individual sales measures.
-Different sales channels with their independent IT systems, such as online stores and stationary checkout systems, can also be integrated and visually consolidated with Tableau.
+With user-defined analysis dashboards and special sales dashboards, automatic visualizations can be created in fractions of a second, even for inexperienced users, without programming, and retrieved from any browser or tablet.
+The presentation of various views makes it possible to take a look at the global sales view as well as to drill down at individual sales measures.
+Various sales channels with their independent IT systems, such as online shops and stationary cash register systems, can also be integrated and visually consolidated with Tableau.

-The software connects data from different sources and in different formats via a so-called connector.
-This can be displayed clearly and in real time according to selected criteria.
-Excel sheets, in-house and web databases and social media can be integrated as data sources, as can Salesforce cloud computing solutions and other CRM systems.
-Users can define their own flexible sales structures and link them to data, regardless of fixed geographical boundaries such as zip code areas.
+The software combines data from various sources and in different formats via a so-called connector.
+This can be presented clearly and in real time according to selected criteria.
+Excel sheets, in-house and web databases, and social media can be integrated as data sources, as can Salesforce cloud computing solutions and other CRM systems.
+Regardless of fixed geographical borders, such as postal code areas, users can define their own, flexible sales structures and link them with data.

 Sales and opportunities in the sales dashboard

-Who is the best salesperson?
-In which sales region do we perform best?
-With Tableau, sales professionals can visualize all relevant performance indicators at a glance.
-The software connects to Salesforce, for example, and feeds in other data sources at the same time.
+Who is the best salesperson and who is the best saleswoman?
+In which sales region do we operate best?
+With Tableau, sales professionals visualize all relevant performance indicators at a glance.
+To do this, the software connects to Salesforce, for example, and simultaneously feeds in additional data sources.

 Controlling and forecasting made easy

-The tracking of meaningful quota reports and targets offers managers the opportunity to use daily sales reports to find out what percentage of sales targets have already been achieved in the respective month.
-A live visualization shows at a glance which region or which sales employees are performing well or poorly.
-The presentation of possible performance bonuses is automatically taken into account.
-As soon as a sales employee has reached his or her quota, the corresponding bar in the bullet chart automatically changes color.
-If there is still a need for action, it is possible to determine exactly how the slump in sales came about.
+Tracking meaningful quota reports and targets offers managers the opportunity to use daily sales reports to gain an understanding of what percentage of sales goals have already been achieved in the respective month.
+In this way, a live visualization shows at a glance which region or which sales staff are performing well or poorly.
+The presentation of possible performance bonuses is automatically included.
+As soon as an employee from sales has reached his or her quota, the corresponding bar in the bullet chart automatically colors in.
+If there is still a need for action, it can be determined exactly how the sales slumps could have occurred.

-By incorporating data on sales quotas, demographics and market developments, not only can an automatic forecasting function be used to meet quotas.
-Helpful "what-if scenarios" can also be simulated with Tableau.
-In this dashboard for sales, changes in remuneration, quota and commission can be modeled.
+By including data on sales quotas, demographics and market developments, it is not just an automatic forecasting function that can be used to meet quotas.
+Helpful “what-if” scenarios can also be simulated with Tableau.
+Changes in compensation, quota and commission can be modelled in this dashboard for sales.
 So how bad would supply bottlenecks be if everyone was already prepared for them?